 Chairman's message

 Cover story Paytm: Solving problems to create opportunity

 Creating efficiencies

 Digital models take hold

 Compliance-driven transformation

+0000

+54 Frontiers in Finance © 2019 KPMG International Cooperative ("KPMG International").
+KPMG International provides no client services and is a Swiss entity with which the independent member firms of the KPMG network are affiliated.

 The additional year brings not only more time - but an opportunity to better understand results and optimize performance on an IFRS 17 basis.
 The extra time also brings the prospect of delivering greater value from finance, by developing a road map to a better financial reporting capability and, as a minimum, containing future costs.

 But the change also brings challenges.
 Some insurers would have liked a longer deferral and the additional year to enable entities to adapt to further changes to the standard, albeit aimed at reducing its complexity.
 So it's crucial that insurers don't take their foot off the gas, thinking that they will pick up the pace later: that multiplies risks and cost.

 Instead, the opportunity now presents itself to be more ambitious in those areas where you can derive greater value from change and to better understand results in the new world.

 Where can you drive more value?